Purdue-CS193/homework-0-Franc-o-tron/index.md

 ## Aviana's First CS193 Homework

-- I like how we learn about important tools in CS193..
+-I like how we learn about important tools in CS193.
-- I like how we are taught cool tricks to easily navigate these sources.
+-I like how we are taught cool tricks to easily navigate these sources.
-- I like how the TAs are nice and funny in CS193.
+-I like how the TAs are nice and funny in CS193.

 ### Jekyll Themes